jo-hoe/ai-assistant/README.md

-# ai-assistent
+# AI Assistant

-An AI assistent using LLMS to get answers quickly
+An AI assistant using LLMS to get answers quickly